haltcase/logger-neue/README.md

 # logger-neue

-_logger-neue_ is an work-in-progress experiment trying to refine the concept of logging in Node.
+_logger-neue_ is a work-in-progress experiment trying to refine the concept of logging in Node.
 It aims to be easier to configure with features such as custom log levels compared to similar projects like [`winston`](https://github.com/winstonjs/winston).